How to Find Poker Freerolls Online

 How do you actually try to win a poker freeroll?
 Take a break and only play Aces or Kings until all the nuts bust out early.

-The actual freeroll poker tournament works identically to any other real-money multi-table tournament so you can test drive the feel of the poker site without investing anything.
+The actual freeroll poker tournament works identically to any other real-money multi-table tournament so you can test drive the feel of the poker website without investing anything.

-The best poker format is usually turbo with 1-2 minute blind levels to get through the tournament in a decent amount of time.
+The best poker format, for me, is one with short levels to get through the tournament in a decent amount of time.
 Freerolls can draw several hundred up to several thousand players so traditional long blind intervals are impractical.

 What kind of tournaments are there?